145

 This is partly due to the water binding qualities of stabilizers: viscous mixtures simply melt slower.

 But it's also due to the smaller air bubbles.
-Ice cream with many small air bubbles melts significantly slower and retains it's shape better that ice cream with fewer, larger bubbles.
-And as we already know: stabilizers promote smaller bubbles!
+Ice cream with many small air bubbles melts significantly slower and retains its shape better than ice cream with fewer, larger bubbles.

 How do stabilizers increase smoothness, body and creaminess?

-So we've seen that by reducing the size of ice crystals and air bubbles, stabilizers produce smoother ice cream and slow meltdown.
+So, we've seen that by reducing the size of ice crystals and air bubbles, stabilizers produce smoother ice cream and slow meltdown.

 But they also add body and give a creamy mouth-feel and a silky finish.
 These qualities are largely a result of the added viscosity that stabilizers produce...